 Questions about cancer were asked only of persons aged 18 or older.
 Consequently, persons aged 17 or younger were coded as "Inapplicable" (-1) on these variables.
 CANCERDX ascertained whether the person had ever been diagnosed as having cancer or a malignancy of any kind.
 If the person answered "Yes" they were asked at PE22 what type of cancer was diagnosed.
-CABLADDR, CABLOOD, CABONE, CABRAIN, CABREAST, CACERVIX CACOLON, CAESOPH, CAGALLBL, CAKIDNEY, CALARYNX, CALEUKEM, CALIVER, CALUNG, CALYMPH, CAMELANO, CAMOUTH, CAOVARY, CAPANCR, CAPROSTA, CARECTUM, CASKINNM, CASKINDK, CAMUSCLE, CASTOMCH, CATESTIS,

-CATHROAT, CATHYROD, CAUTERUS indicate selection of cancer of the bladder, blood, bone, brain, breast, cervix, colon, esophagus, gallbladder, kidney, or larynx; leukemia; cancer of the liver or lung; lymphoma or melanoma; cancer of the mounth/tongue/lip, ovary, pancreas, prostate, rectum, skin; soft tissue, muscle, or fat; stomach, testis, throat, thyroid, or uterus.
+CABLADDR, CABLOOD, CABONE, CABRAIN, CABREAST, CACERVIX, CACOLON, CAESOPH, CAGALLBL, CAKIDNEY, CALARYNX, CALEUKEM, CALIVER, CALUNG, CALYMPH, CAMELANO, CAMOUTH, CAOTHER, CAOVARY, CAPANCR, CAPROSTA, CARECTUM, CASKINNM, CASKINDK, CAMUSCLE, CASTOMCH, CATESTIS, CATHROAT, CATHYROD, CAUTERUS indicate selection of cancer of the bladder, blood, bone, brain, breast, cervix, colon, esophagus, gallbladder, kidney, or larynx; leukemia; cancer of the liver or lung; lymphoma or melanoma; cancer of the mouth/tongue/lip, other type of cancer, ovary, pancreas, prostate, rectum, skin; soft tissue, muscle, or fat; stomach, testis, throat, thyroid, or uterus.
 Cancer of the cervix, ovary, or uterus could not be reported for males, and cancer of the prostate or testis could not be reported for females.
+The age of diagnosis for each cancer is included in this file.
+These variables are top-coded to 85 years of age.